Genivia/ugrep/README.md

       ug -Q                                  ug -Q -e PATTERN

-  💡 `-Q` replaces `PATTERN` on the command line to let you enter patterns interactively.
-Specify `-e PATTERN` to search and edit the `PATTERN` in the TUI, for example `-Qle PATTERN` shows a list of matching files.
-Then use ALT+letter keys to toggle short "letter options" on/off, for example ALT-n (option `-n`) to show/hide line numbers.
-For quick responses `ug -Q=1` won't wait 0.5s for you to complete typing (but may run up the CPU).
+  💡 `-Q` replaces `PATTERN` on the command line to let you enter patterns interactively in the TUI.
+In the TUI use ALT+letter keys to toggle short "letter options" on/off, for example ALT-n (option `-n`) to show/hide line numbers.

+- Search the contents of [archives](#archives) (cpio, jar, tar, pax, zip) and [compressed files](#archives) (zip, gz, Z, bz, bz2, lzma, xz, lz4, zstd)

+      ug -z PATTERN ...                      ug -z --zmax=2 PATTERN ...

+  💡 specify `-z --zmax=2` to search compressed files and archives nested within archives.
+The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps to search nested archives

 - Search with Google-like [Boolean query patterns](#bool) using `--bool` patterns with `AND` (or just space), `OR` (or a bar `|`), `NOT` (or a dash `-`), using quotes to match exactly, and grouping with `( )`; or with options `-e` (as an "or"), `--and`, `--andnot`, and `--not` regex patterns